dzlab/coursera/Preparing for Google Cloud Certification/Cloud Data Engineer Professional Certificate/Preparing for the Google Cloud Professional Data Engineer Exam/Week 6/README.md

 What is AVRO used for?

 - [x] Serialization and de-serialization of data so that it can be transmitted and stored while maintaining an object structure.
+> **Correct:** This is correct.
+AVRO is a serialization / de-serialization standard.
 - [ ] AVRO is an encryption method.
 AVRO-256 is a 256-bit key standard.
 - [ ] AVRO is a file type usually specified with `*.avr` and a common format for spreadsheets.
 - [ ] AVRO is a numerical type in SQL that stores a 38 digit value with 9 digit decimal representation.
 It avoids rounding errors in financial calculations.